PrysmianGroup/.github/profile/README.md

 <a href="https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics" target="_blank">Topics Documentation</a><br />

-Example: To find all repositories that are tagged with both the "bench" and "measurements" topics you would simply search for:
+Example: To find all repositories that are tagged with both the "bench" and "measurements" topics you would search for:

 ```
 org:PrysmianGroup topic:bench topic:measurements